apreshill/labhub/README.md

 **Housekeeping**

 Need to find a team member's Skype ID, add someone to your Slack Team, or confirm when your next NIH progress report is due?
-Check out our Housekeeping template to record everyday organizational data for easy sharing and retreival.
+Check out our Housekeeping template to record everyday organizational data for easy sharing and retrieval.

 ## You don't have to use Github for your Labhub!
-The tools and strategies included in this repository can be tanslated to different environments.
+The tools and strategies included in this repository can be translated to different environments.
 There are many reasons why Github may not be the best solution for your team - maybe you're dealing with PHI data or most of your labmates aren't comfortable using Github.
 In these cases, tools like [Gitlab](https://about.gitlab.com/), an electronic lab notebook, or even a simple folder structure might be the better starting place.

 ## Contributing
 First off, thanks for taking the time to contribute!
-We want Labhub to be a community driven project and we want to know about your experience and ideas for faciliating transparency, reproducibility, and inclusion in a research lab.
+We want Labhub to be a community driven project and we want to know about your experience and ideas for facilitating transparency, reproducibility, and inclusion in a research lab.

 Please feel free to create an issue or submit a pull request, or just fork this repository to use it in your lab.